-This week marks a significant milestone for the Conservancy–the completion of phases 1 -4 of our first major landscape restoration project along the park’s Flagpole Hill area, adjacent to Dunnell Road, was completed in fall 2022 with the landscaping of the final planting bed across from the train station, at the gateway to the park.
+The Conservancy’s first major landscape restoration project along the park’s Flagpole Hill area, adjacent to Dunnell Road, was completed in fall 2022 with the landscaping of the final planting bed across from the train station, at the gateway to the park.
 A bronze plaque is the capstone to the project.
-We are grateful to many stakeholders in achieving this, among them our partners at the Township of Maplewood DPW, Engineering, Administration and Township Committee, and we are grateful for the support of the Maplewood Open Space Trust Fund, the Historic Preservation Commission, our members and volunteers.
+We are grateful to many stakeholders in achieving this, among them our partners at the Township of Maplewood DPW, Engineering, Administration and Township Committee, as well as the Maplewood Open Space Trust Fund, the Historic Preservation Commission, our members and volunteers.

 First conceived in summer 2017, the series of beautifully landscaped beds is based on original plans for the park by the renowned architectural firm of the Olmsted Brothers.
 The plan restores the picturesque quality to this area of the park by introducing shrubs and trees with a variety of texture and size, often those originally intended for the area, or modifications more suitable to today’s climate and conditions.
 It provides a buffer to the roadway, increasing the park goer’s experience.
 Among the trees are grey birch, redbuds, flowering dogwood and Eastern white pine.